 In short, the HHS authors project that most of the increase in Medicare spending will come from the aging population and the growth in the number of beneficiaries (in blue on the chart), with “very little” coming from increased spending per beneficiary above the rate of economic growth (in red).
 By 2035, that “excess growth” is projected to be about 0.75 percentage points of GDP.

 It’s not completely clear how President Obama’s health care reform will affect the current trends.
 The HHS report credits the health care reform law for reining in rising costs, both last year and over the next decade.
 It notes that both the Congressional Budget Office and Medicare’s Office of the Actuary have projected that cost increases per beneficiary will grow at about the same pace as per capita GDP over the next decade.

 What does this all mean?
-Broadly, it suggests that Medicare spending isn’t spiraling out of control the way you might have feared, but there’s also still plenty of work to be done in containing long-term costs.
+Broadly, it suggests that there’s still plenty of work to be done in containing long-term Medicare costs.
 The HHS report says that, “recent reductions in the growth of Medicare per beneficiary spending and projections for the next decade offer strong evidence that we have made great progress.”
 But even if an improving economy and millions of people newly insured under the Affordable Care Act doesn’t result in tremendous increases in health care spending, the demographic realities are inescapable.
 Even though spending per beneficiary is projected to grow at or below the rate of per capita GDP, the number of Medicare beneficiaries is projected to grow at approximately 3 percent a year, the HHS report says.
 The 50 million beneficiaries today will grow to more than 85 million in 2035.
 “As a result, aggregate Medicare spending will account for a growing share of GDP over the next decade.”